A Smart Buy

 YES!
 Property tax measures are similar to any other municipality.
 BC Assessment provides an assessment notice that shows the assessed value of the property, to which the mill rate is applied, similar to other municipalities.

 CAN I GET A MORTGAGE ON A LEASEHOLD HOME?

 YES!
 Major banks like BMO, RBC, and TD Bank are some of several lenders that provide mortgages to leasehold purchases.
 CMHC will also insure your mortgage when you meet the CHMC requirements and most local banks have packages that will meet your needs.

-The below graph illustrates the increase in average condo sale prices from 2008 to 2018, suggesting that condo prices increased at a similar rate for leasehold and freehold homes over the same period of time.
+The below graph illustrates the increase in average condo sale prices from 2012 to 2021, suggesting that condo prices increased at a similar rate for leasehold and freehold homes over the same period of time.

 North Vancouver, Tsawwassen, Vancouver West Side Aggregate

-Data show that leasehold home values move with home prices in the market as a whole, based on an analysis of the past decade of sales in Metro Vancouver.
+Data shows that leasehold home values move with home prices in the market as a whole, based on an analysis of the past decade of sales in Metro Vancouver.
 Put slightly differently, while leasehold homes can typically be purchased for less than comparable freehold homes, the rate of return on the investment in leasehold is virtually the same as in freehold